networknext/next/README.md

 <br>

-Network Next is a network acceleration system for multiplayer games.
+Network Next is a network accelerator for multiplayer games.

 # Installation and Setup